onigiri63/pyllm/README.md

-A tkinter interface for ollama LLM queries. features include real time memory and cpu plotting, a code-only button, and a paste button.
+### A Python tkinter interface for ollama LLM queries.
+* Features include real time memory and cpu plotting, a code-only button, and a paste button.
-REQUIREMENTS: docker desktop
+* requires docker desktop, Windows

 NO models are committed here!
 You can obtain them from https://ollama.com/search

-to create a container, first follow these instructions:
+To create a container from a model, first follow these instructions:

-run aihelper in detached mode, take note of container id
+Run aihelper in detached mode, take note of container id
 ```
 docker run -p 11434:11434 -d ailtire/aihelper:llama3.2
 ```

-grab container id and copy the certificate into the container
+Grab container id and copy the certificate into the container
 ```
 docker ps
 docker cp certificate.crt ${container_id}:/usr/local/share/ca-certificates/